 Crazy Awesome: Vaas.
 Did he ever tell you the definition of insanity?

 Complete Monster: Hoyt Volker is the boss of the biggest slave-trading ring in the South-Pacific.
 He's described as the root of all the evil happening on the island, and is responsible for manipulating Vaas with drugs into becoming a madman.
 In his first appearance, he gleefully forces a small group of innocent civilians to run across an active minefield.
 The second time we see him, he burns one of his own men alive and tells the rest of his privateers to kill any island native they see on sight.
-Finally, during a poker game, he kills Jason's friend Sam and threatens to cut off one of Jason's fingers every time he loses a round, a threat that he makes good on.
-Volker is an utterly psychotic sadist without a single redeeming quality.
+Finally, during a poker game, he kills Jason's friend Sam and threatens to cut off one of Jason'sfingers every time he loses a round, a threat that he makes good on.
+Volker may seem pleasant, but is in fact an utterly psychotic sadist without a single redeeming quality.